HillLab/MLDSP/README.md

 pip install .
 ```

-It should install all dependencies required for running
+It should install all dependencies required for running.
+PLEASE RESTART YOUR TERMINAL after installation or update.

 ## Running MLDSP CLI